 Otherwise, you’ll want to make the 2 hour long journey by train, which requires you to change through Naples.

 Vibrant Naples is the birthplace of pizza.
-The old town is chaotic, brash, and colorful.
+The old town is chaotic, brash, colorful, and very authentically Italian.

 Naples is a big sprawling city that’s slightly rough around the edges.
 Most of its attractions are in the historic center.
 Naples boasts stunning churches, beautiful palaces, great art, and some epic foodie eateries.

-Naple’s top attraction is its Archaeological Museum.
+Naple’s top attraction is the Naples National Archaeological Museum.
 If you’re a history buff, it’s worth a day trip from Rome just to see this great world class museum.

 Click here to book a ticket and guided tour to the museum.